velidan/WellScroller/README.md

 <i>Only 23 kb in uncompressed style and 7 kb compressed.</i>
 Easy to include and launch in your project.
+Works in all modern browsers and on touch devices.

 <a href="http://wellnine.github.io/WellScroller" target="_blank">Documentation and examples</a>